dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 2. Why am I using regex and not a simple string search (GoLang's regex sucks in 1.x.x)?

     The implementations should be consistent across all languages for a fair comparison.
-Although the problem is simply searching for `knicks`, I wanted the implementations to have the flexibility to to perform more powerful searches.
+Even though the problem is simply searching for `knicks`, I wanted the implementations to have the flexibility to to perform more powerful searches.
 That being said, Golang's Regexp package performs dramatically worse than other languages.